pasqualerossi/Born2BeRoot-Guide/README.md

 5. Type `sudo ufw allow 4242` to configure the Port Rules
 6. Lastly Type `sudo ufw status numbered` to check the status of UFW 4242 Port

 ## Part 5 Connecting the SSH Server

+0. To exit your Virtual Machine and use your mouse, press `command` on your Apple Keyboard and your mouse should appear
 1. Go to your Virtual Box Program
 2. Click on your Virtual Machine and select `Settings`
 3. Click `Network` then `Adapter 1` then `Advanced` and then click on `Port Forwarding`